September 11 attacks: Planning

 The attacks were conceived by Khalid Sheikh Mohammed, who first presented it to Osama bin Laden in 1996.
 At that time, bin Laden and al-Qaeda were in a period of transition, having just relocated back to Afghanistan from Sudan.
 The 1998 African embassy bombings and bin Laden's February 1998 fatwā marked a turning point of al-Qaeda's terrorist operation, as bin Laden became intent on attacking the United States.

-In late 1998 or early 1999, bin Laden gave approval for Mohammed to go forward with organizing the plot.
-Mohammed, bin Laden, and Mohammed Atef, the deputy of bin Laden, held a series of meetings in early 1999.
+In late 1998 or early 1999, bin Laden approved Mohammed to go forward with organizing the plot.
 Atef provided operational support, including target selections and helping arrange travel for the hijackers.
 Bin Laden overruled Mohammed, rejecting potential targets such as the U.S. Bank Tower in Los Angeles for lack of time.

 Bin Laden provided leadership and financial support and was involved in selecting participants.
-He initially selected Nawaf al-Hazmi and Khalid al-Mihdhar, both experienced jihadists who had fought in Bosnia.
-Hazmi and Mihdhar arrived in the United States in mid-January 2000.
-In early 2000, Hazmi and Mihdhar took flying lessons in San Diego, California, but both spoke little English; performed poorly in flying lessons; and eventually served as secondary ("muscle") hijackers.
+He initially selected Nawaf al-Hazmi and Khalid al-Mihdhar, both experienced jihadists who had fought in the Bosnian war.
+Al-Hazmi and al-Mihdhar arrived in the United States in mid-January 2000.
+In early 2000, al-Hazmi and al-Mihdhar took flying lessons in San Diego, California.
+Both spoke little English, performed poorly in flying lessons, and eventually served as secondary "muscle" hijackers.

 In late 1999, a group of men from Hamburg, Germany, arrived in Afghanistan.
-The group included Mohamed Atta; Marwan al-Shehhi; Ziad Jarrah; and Ramzi bin al-Shibh.
+The group included Mohamed Atta, Marwan al-Shehhi, Ziad Jarrah, and Ramzi bin al-Shibh.
 Bin Laden selected these men because they were educated, could speak English, and had experience living in the West.
 New recruits were routinely screened for special skills and al-Qaeda leaders consequently discovered that Hani Hanjour already had a commercial pilot's license.
-Mohammed later said that he helped the hijackers blend in by teaching them how to order food in restaurants and dress in Western clothing.